cds-snc/canadalogin-static-website/website/src/en/users/trouble-signing-up/issues-creating-password.md

 # Problems creating a password

 - {% link '#it-says-your-password-is-not-valid' 'It says your password is not valid' %}
+- {% link '#it-says-your-password-is-too-easy-to-guess' 'It says your password is too easy to guess' %}

 ## It says your password is not valid